open-edge-insights/eii-core/common/libs/ConfigManager/README.md

     ```
         get_config function gets the value of a key from config manager
         @param key      - key to be queried on from config manager
-        @return char*   - values returned from config manager based on key
+        @return char*   - values returned from config manager based on key,
+                          "-1" as a value on any failure
     ```

 3. To save a value to etcd if key already exists, if not create a new set of key-value in etcd